 The planning process for the PWP will:

-Concurrently with the PWP, State Parks will prepare an Environmental Impact Report (EIR) for compliance with the California Environmental Quality Act (CEQA) for the PWP and implementation of the proposed park improvement projects.
-The EIR will consider the environmental effects of the proposed PWP and proposed improvement projects and, if necessary, include mitigation measures to reduce potential impacts.
+State Parks is preparing an Environmental Impact Report (EIR) for compliance with the California Environmental Quality Act (CEQA) for the PWP and implementation of the site-specific Park improvement projects.
+The Notice of Preparation for the EIR was published in May 2018 and the Scoping Report was published in August 2018.
+Both documents are available in the Document Library.
+The EIR will consider the environmental effects of the proposed PWP, including the site-specific Park improvement projects and, if necessary, include mitigation measures to reduce these effects.

 ✅ Step 1